VoIP-Domain/voipdomain/Documentations/INSTALL.md

 configurations and provide basic system intelligence such as LCR.

-Once everything is installed, you'll need to create the main system database and populate it with MariaDB install script found in docs/voipdomain.sqldump.
+Once everything is installed, you'll need to create the main system database and populate it with MariaDB.
+Configuring the web server pointing to the Administrative Interface, you'll access the installation procedure.
+The installation will be done in three steps:

-When starting the system, the default user will be "admin", with password "admin".
+1) Permission check:
+   - This will check if `/etc/voipdomain` is a directory and if it's writable by the web server user.
+Usually when running with NGiNX, the user `nginx` should be used.
+   - If there's no `/etc/voipdomain/webserver.conf` file.
+2) Populate the database:
+   - This step you'll provide the database server hostname, user and password.
+     System will create the user `vd`@`localhost` with a secure password and will populate the database `vd`.
+3) System will provide you the default username and password.
+Usually it's username "admin" and password "admin".
+This is the multi-tenant super-administrator credentials.
+You should change the password immediatelly.

-To configure the system, you'll need to create a basic tree of objects, in the following sequence:
+Access the multi-tenant interface and create your first tenant.
+On each created tenant, you'll need to create a basic tree of objects, in the following sequence:

 1) Server
 2) Gateway (you can create a dummy one if needed to test the system)